github/docs/content/actions/using-github-hosted-runners/about-larger-runners/managing-larger-runners.md

   - /actions/using-github-hosted-runners/managing-larger-runners
 ---

+{% note %}

+**Notes:**

-{% data reusables.actions.windows-linux-larger-runners-note %}
+- {% data reusables.actions.windows-linux-larger-runners-note %}
+- GPU-powered runners and ARM-powered runners are currently in beta and are subject to change.

-{% data reusables.actions.gpu-runner-beta-note %}
+{% endnote %}

 {% ifversion ghec %}